 They’re generally more flexible than stability shoes, which gives you the control that you need to hit the road and fly off with every step.

 Some runners say that these aren’t exactly luxuriously plush.
 You might experience a harder landing than with the Bondi, but these are a little more cushioned than the Clifton.
-They might be a balanced option for someone who needs a little more shock absorption but doesn’t want to feel like they’re running on clouds.
+They might be a balanced option for someone who needs a little more shock absorption but doesn’t want to feel like they’re running on marshmallows.

-The upper has openings to allow for airflow and is softer than the slick mesh that’s used on many sneakers.
+The upper has openings to allow for airflow, and is softer than the slick mesh that’s used on many sneakers.
 However, this makes it prone to picking up dirt and absorbing stains.

 - Upper is soft and breathable

 - Balanced shoe for many types of runners

 - Good for runners who are prone to injury